10+ THINGS TO DO IN THE MORNING TO MESS UP YOUR WHOLE DAY

-Stop cheating yourself.
+Stop cheating on yourself.
 If you want to get up at a certain time - GET UP!
-If you don’t need to get up yet, than change the alarm time!
+If you don’t need to get up yet than change the alarm time!

-BONUS if your using an app for the alarm like 90 % of us human beings: Did you know that you can turn off the snooze option?
-Just sayin'
+BONUS if you're using an app for the alarm like 90 % of us human beings: Did you know that you can turn off the snooze option?
+Just sayin'.